Internet Scams Are Bad for your Financial Health

 I trust that you are far too savvy to be caught by the tendrils of this “poisonous plant” – but I believe it is important to put all the information out there so people are more likely to recognize the threat when it appears.

 This plant usually shows up as an unsolicited “opportunity” in your email.
 Sound familiar?
-By now you are extremely aware that unsolicited bulk email is always a RED FLAG.
+By now you are extremely aware that unsolicited bulk email is always a RED FLAG for internet scams.
 Always remember that legitimate businesses of any kind DO NOT send unsolicited bulk email (SPAM).

 Three other red flags that should also be familiar are: 1) The message will be from someone you do not know.
 2) The name is usually foreign sounding (but not always).
 3) It will not address you by name.
 It will begin with a formal greeting such as, “Good Day.”